 Apple had their fall hardware announcement called “California Streaming”.
-I liked that intro music, but let’s talk about what Apple announced.
+I liked that intro music, but let’s talk about what Apple actually announced.

 Apple Services: Apple TV+ and Fitness+